 Remember, FHA-approved lenders offer mortgages that require less money down and flexible qualifying criteria because the Federal Housing Administration will cover the loss if you default on the loan.
 The government doesn’t do this for free.

+Your LTV is a metric that compares your loan amount to your home’s value.
+It also represents the equity you have in the property.
 For example, putting 3.5% down means your LTV would be 96.5%.
 In other words, you have 3.5% equity in the home, and your loan is covering the remaining 96.5% of the home value.

-Here’s the annual mortgage insurance premium on a 30-year FHA mortgage (for loans less than $625,000):
+Here’s the annual MIP on a 30-year FHA mortgage (for loans less than or equal to $625,500):